 That said, dial button or not, the fact that the a6000 lacks a touchscreen remains a downer, as far as we’re concerned.

 Conclusion: Which One Should You Pick?

 You might just be a hobbyist photographer or a vlogger or just an average joe looking for a camera that’s super easy to use, pretty much like a point-and-shoot.
 If you detest too many controls, then the a5100 is 100% what you should pick.
-But if you want to get hardcore and push yourself, you’re going to need something that challenges you without overwhelming you, and that camera is the Sony a6000.
+But if you want to get hardcore and push yourself, you’ll need something that challenges you without overwhelming you, and that camera is the Sony a6000.

-These two cameras give excellent value for money, and we don’t think either camera is overpriced since none of them entails an extra cost for hidden extra features.
+These two cameras give excellent value for money, and we don’t think either camera is overpriced since none of them entails an extra cost for hidden features.
 So, you can be sure that you’re making a worthwhile investment with whichever camera you choose.